-Discretely Presented Component Unit - The Global TransPark Foundation, Inc. (Foundation) is a legally separate not-for-profit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the Authority.
+Discretely Presented Component Unit - The Global TransPark Foundation, Inc. (Foundation) is a legally separate nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the Authority.

 The Foundation was established in 1992 as a nonprofit corporation.
 The purpose of the Foundation is to engage in major fund-raising activities and to assist the North Carolina Global TransPark Authority with the development of the Global TransPark.

-The Foundation is a not-for-profit organization exempt from income taxation under Section 501 (c)(3) of the Internal Revenue Code.
+The Foundation is a nonprofit organization exempt from income taxation under Section 501 (c)(3) of the Internal Revenue Code.